Romers Walk in Support of Syrian Refugees

 Date Published: Jan.
 3, 2017

-Last semester, more than 50 UD students, faculty and staff embarked on a 12-mile trek,
+Last semester, nearly 100 UD students, faculty and staff embarked on a 12-mile trek,

 starting from the Eugene Constantin Campus, along the Appian Way, to Rome.
 The "Refugee

 Walk to Rome" lasted more than five hours and raised more than $3,000 for the Catholic

 Relief Service to support refugees fleeing war-ravaged Syria.

 Pope Francis commended the students’ walk-a-thon, praising their efforts and solidarity

 “He is most grateful for this expression of sharing in the sufferings of our Syrian